desmond0147/tidyhome-services/README.md

 git commit -m "Commit message describing the changes" git push

-## Deploy to GitHub Pages: The project was deployed to GitHub Pages by enabling GitHub Pages in the repository settings.
-The main branch was selected as the source for GitHub Pages, and the site is available at the following URL: https://desmond0147.github.io/tidyhome-services/
+## Deploy to GitHub Pages

+The project was deployed to GitHub Pages by enabling GitHub Pages in the repository settings.
+The main branch was selected as the source for GitHub Pages, and the site is available at the following URL: [tidyhome-services GitHub Pages](https://desmond0147.github.io/tidyhome-services/).

 ## Credits